precice/precice.github.io_old/02-features.md

 ### Steering
 + Minimally-invasive, high-level API in C, C++, Fortran 90/95, Fortran 2003, and Python
-+ Parallel or sequential coupling between 2 or more coupling participants, configurable at run-time
++ Parallel or sequential coupling between two or more coupling participants, configurable at run-time
 + Timestep size can be set by either participant or by preCICE.
 + Subcycling